 It’s kind of like a savings account for your health, but it’s much safer for your financial health than a personal savings account would be because you don’t have to save up lots of money before you can draw out money if you incur unexpected medical expenses.

-For example, suppose 10,000 people are in a health-sharing pool together (which is a common amount in the health cost-sharing field,) and they’re all contributing a monthly share averaging $250 into the pool.
+For example, suppose 30,000 people are in a medical cost sharing pool together (which is a common amount in the medical field,) and they’re all contributing a monthly share averaging $250 into the pool.

 Compare that level of assurance to the level you’d have if you just put that $250 a month into your own savings account ($3,000 a year.)

 Wouldn’t you like to have $90,000,000 a year backing up your healthcare needs, rather than $3000 a year?

 You can see why this is a cost-effective way communities have been coming together to safeguard their health for decades.

 If you calculate your savings from medical cost sharing, via our free, handy Savings Calculator, you’ll see that you can often save up to 33% versus a comparable healthcare plan.

 Most people view healthcare plans as an ATM by which they try to cover as many of their healthcare costs as possible, to make up for their high premiums.
 This means they try to get every last medical expense paid for, including annual checkups, long-term maintenance medication, psychotherapy, etc.

 Of course, none of this is free for the healthcare plan, so premiums go up for everyone.
 Including healthy people who don’t need all of this ongoing medical support every year.

 In contrast, Medical Cost Sharing is not designed to be an ATM for every medical expense you might incur.